Monte Titano and the surrounding landscape present opportunities for various outdoor activities, mainly focused on hiking and cycling.

 Nightlife options within San Marino itself are very limited for clubbing and dancing.
 The atmosphere remains generally quiet and relaxed.

-For extensive options, the coastal resorts of Rimini and Riccione inside Italy are the main destinations for nightclubs and dancing.
+For extensive options, the coastal resorts of Rimini and Riccione in Italy are the main destinations for nightclubs and dancing.
 These are easily accessible by taxi or with a designated driver from San Marino.

-Drinking establishments are spread throughout the historic center and other towns.
+Taverns are spread throughout the historic center and other towns.
 They tend to focus more on aperitivo (pre-dinner drinks) or relaxed drinks rather than late-night clubbing.

 Late-night options mainly focus on dining or having drinks at restaurants and bars that stay open later.
 The atmosphere is generally quiet.